Red Fox Diet - Scavenging

 A study of foxes living in the Swiss city of Zurich was published in Mammalian Biology during 2004 by a team at the University of Zurich, and reported on the contents of 212 fox stomachs, finding similar values to Doncaster and his team, although with some dominance of food types observed.

-The researchers found that scavenge (primarily scavenged meat) and cultivated crops (especially apples, plums and cherries) were the primary components of the diet, comprising nearly 62% of stomach contents – furthermore, almost 60% of the stomachs examined mainly or exclusively contained one of these items.
+The researchers found that scavenge (primarily scavenged meat) and cultivated crops (especially apples, plums and cherries) were the primary components of the diet, comprising nearly 62% of stomach contents—furthermore, almost 60% of the stomachs examined mainly or exclusively contained one of these items.
 Rodents and birds were also present, occurring in 26% and 24% of stomachs, respectively.
 Insects (17.5% of stomachs), pets or domestic stock (10.4%), pet food (6.1%) and bird seed (9.4% - found from January to March only), were also found.
 Even in the 'urban zone' of the study, “natural food” (namely birds and wild mammals) still contributed 20% of the foxes' diet.
 Furthermore, the biologists didn't see foxes exploit bin liners regularly or systematically, suggesting that they were opting for less exposed food sources.

-Some studies of urban fox diet have recorded inedible items, such as food packaging (e.g. aluminium foil, plastic, and paper) in the diet.
+Some studies of urban fox diet have recorded inedible items, such as food packaging (e.g., aluminium foil, plastic, and paper) in the diet.
 One study in California's Orange County during the early 1990s found the remains of human food and food packaging in 42% of fox scats recovered during the spring, rising to 86% during the winter; unfortunately, the authors don't split out the two categories, so we don't know how much of this percentage was the packaging and how much was the food it contained.

 A Red fox (_Vulpes vulpes_). - Credit: Marc Baldwin

 So, from the above, we can see that the widely held notion that foxes in our towns and cities survive solely by raiding our bins, or picking up the food dropped by revellers every Friday and Saturday night, is inaccurate.
 Even in the middle of our large towns and cities, foxes are still hunting birds, mammals, amphibians and insects, despite not apparently having to.
-Indeed, Harris and his team have demonstrated that, in Bristol, so much food was deliberately supplied (either specifically for them, or in the form of bird food, pet food, or compost heaps in which to search for scraps and insects), that the foxes could survive without hunting or raiding bins at all – one survey found that, in each territory, nearly three-times the amount of food required by a single fox was being put out every week (see below).
+Indeed, Harris and his team have demonstrated that, in Bristol, so much food was deliberately supplied (either specifically for them, or in the form of bird food, pet food, or compost heaps in which to search for scraps and insects), that the foxes could survive without hunting or raiding bins at all—one survey found that, in each territory, nearly three-times the amount of food required by a single fox was being put out every week (see How much food?).

 Recently, there has been some suggestion that urban foxes are evolving a different skull structure to rural animals possibly as a result of muscular rearrangement to accommodate increased scavenging: the skulls appear shorter and wider, with smaller jaws and a longer sagittal crest but smaller zygomatic arches and brain case.
 An increase in skull size in parts of Europe over the last century has also been documented, although this is associated with the availability of large prey species (gamebirds, hares, etc.) thanks to human intervention, rather than a result of scavenging.
 Moreover, as we have covered, even in urban areas foxes are still actively hunting other animals.